jakobzhao/participatory-mapping/README.md

 ### 3.2 system workflow

+This workflow illustrates how the system uses a combination of static web hosting (via GitHub Pages), server-side operations (via Heroku and Node.js), and cloud-based database management (via Heroku and PostgreSQL) to provide a dynamic and interactive participatory mapping tool.

 Let's delve into the system workflow step-by-step to understand how this particular system operates and how you can construct a similar one.

 1. **Accessing the Website:** When a user types in  [https://jakobzhao.github.io/participatory-mapping/](https://jakobzhao.github.io/participatory-mapping/) in their browser, they are directed to the `index.html` file in the `docs` folder.
-This is because GitHub Pages, which is being used to host this site, serves static files and the docs folder is set as the root directory for the website.
+This is because **GitHub Pages**, which is being used to host this site, serves static files and the docs folder is set as the root directory for the website.

 2. **Client-Side Operations:** The `index.html` page serves as the client-side of the application, housing the primary functions of the participatory mapping tool.
 It can dispatch requests to, and receive responses from, the web services hosted on Heroku.
 For instance, when a user fills out a form and clicks the `submit` button, the client-side code sends a request to the server-side code, which then stores the user-contributed data in the database.
 The function `submitNewRecord` in the `index.html` file manages the data submission process.
 In this function, the code snippet `await fetch('https://participatory-mapping-70cdde6a8df5.herokuapp.com/api/add-record', settings)` forwards the data to the server-side code via the `/add-record` route.
 The `addRecord` function in the `controllers/productController.js` file processes the data and stores it in the database.